Home | Towns | Research | Cemeteries | Photo Album | Surnames | History

 Eli Landers Sign

 According the the web site of the Eli P. Landers SCV Camp 1724, the home was built by Humphrey Davis Landers, who also donated the land for the Sweetwater Primitive Baptist Church and Cemetery.
-The house was moved to this location from a high traffic corner in 1996.
+The house was moved to this location from a high traffic corner near the present corner of Cruse Road (Bob Hannah) south of present day Pleasant Hill Road in 1996.

 The Landers family was one of the founding families of the adjacent Sweetwater Primitive Baptist Church which is located on the north side of Pleasant Hill Road, between present day Club Drive and Cruise Road.
 Sweetwater was a community in its own right for many years, appearing on historic maps of Gwinnett County

-The photos on this site were taken several years ago.
+The photos above were taken several years ago.
 The house is now boarded up and surrounded by an 8' chain link fence.
 It is being encroached upon by residential and commercial construction.
+The Eli Landers SCV Camp 1724 is still active.

 usgw